aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Wed Jul 15 07:04:34 2026
+Last update: Thu Jul 16 07:12:53 2026

 ### Let's play! 🎮